johnoneworks/saba-future/README.md

         - Admin will be in charge of creating and resolving markets
         - Player will be able to place bet on the yes/no resovlement of markets
     - Sign Up
+        - Admin will get credentials manually from platform owner
         - Players can sign up "magically" with just an email